NaliniThondapu/angular_practicee/angularNotes/angularNotes.md

 ## Event Binding
 - For event binding we need use **()** braces instead of **[]** like **(click)**
+- Eventbinding allows us to bind webpage events to a components property or methods.
+Using event binding we can pass data from view to component.

 ```
 <!-- event binding UI to component-->